Do I Need an Author Website?

 4. What would make their experience ideal?

 Anything I left out that you think is crucial?
-Any questions on this important subject?
-I’d love to hear from you–just share your comments or questions below.
+Any questions on this important subject of what to put on an author website?
+I’d love to hear from you—please share your comments or questions below.